dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/etcd.md

 1. Edit [cnx-manager.yaml](1.6/cnx-manager.yaml) by following
    [these instructions](#configure-the-cnx-manager-web-application)
-   and then run the command below to install the CNX Manager web application.
+   and then run the command below to install the {{site.prodname}} Manager web application.
    ```
    kubectl apply -f cnx-manager.yaml
    ```